phonedotcom/events-integration-doc/docs/applications/sms-autoresponder.md

 # SMS Autoresponder

-This application allows you to configure automatic SMS responce (notification).
+This application allows you to configure automatic SMS response (notification).

 ## Configuration